 The Organization provides a Simplified Employee Pension Individual Retirement Account (SEP IRA) employer sponsored plan.
 An employee over 21 years old who has worked for the Organization for three consecutive years and has made at least \$400 during the prior calendar year is eligible to participate in the Plan.
 Once an employee is eligible, they are immediately 100% vested.
 The Organization makes a percentage contribution of employee compensation to be determined on an annual basis by approval of the board of directors.
-Total contributions by the Organization for the year ended December 31, 2013, were \$35,411.
+Total Organization did not to make contributions for the year ended December 31, 2015.